goreleaser/goreleaser/www/docs/customization/nfpm.md

           owner: notRoot
           group: notRoot

       # Using the type 'dir', empty directories can be created.
+When building
-When building RPMs, however, this
+      # RPMs, however, this type has another important purpose: Claiming
-      # type has another important purpose: Claiming ownership of that folder.
-This is important
+      # ownership of that folder.
+This is important because when upgrading or
-      # because when upgrading or removing an RPM package, only the directories for which it has
+      # removing an RPM package, only the directories for which it has claimed
-      # claimed ownership are removed.
-However, you should not claim ownership of a folder that
+      # ownership are removed.
+However, you should not claim ownership of a folder
-      # is created by the distro or a dependency of your package.
+      # thatis created by the distro or a dependency of your package.
-      # A directory in the build environment can optionally be provided in the 'src' field in
+      # A directory in the build environment can optionally be provided in the
-      # order copy mtime and mode from that directory without having to specify it manually.
+      # 'src' field in order copy mtime and mode from that directory without
+      # having to specify it manually.
       - dst: /some/dir
         type: dir
         file_info: